lbnl-cybersecurity/secpriv-hugo-source/content/project/ceds-cigar.md

 show_date = false

 # Tags: can be used for filtering projects.
-# Example: `tags = ["machine learning", "deep-learning"]`
+# Example: `tags = ["machine learning"]`
-tags = ["power grid","machine learning"]
+tags = ["power grid","machine learning","AI"]

 # Project summary to display on homepage.
-summary = "This project performed R&D to enable distribution grids to adapt to resist a cyber-attack by (1) developing adaptive control algorithms for DER, voltage regulation, and protection systems; (2) analyze new attack scenarios and develop associated defensive strategies.
+summary = "This project performed research to enable distribution grids to adapt to resist a cyber-attack by (1) developing adaptive control algorithms for DER, voltage regulation, and protection systems; (2) analyze new attack scenarios and develop associated defensive strategies.
 It was funded by DOE's CEDS program and was co-led by [Sean Peisert](https://www.cs.ucdavis.edu/~peisert/) and [Daniel Arnold](https://eta.lbl.gov/people/daniel-arnold)."

 # Optional image to display on homepage.
 image_preview = ""